Reldesemtiv for SMA

 When a muscle cell contracts, the biomechanical process is driven by a release of calcium inside the muscle cell.
 Reldesemtiv is an orally available, second-generation fast skeletal muscle troponin activator (FSTA) that works by selectively slowing the rate of calcium release from a protein complex called the troponin complex in fast-twitch muscle fibers.
 Fast-twitch muscle fibers allow faster voluntary movement of short duration and are more susceptible to damage in SMA.

 In two mouse models of SMA — one similar to type 2 disease, and the other to the milder type 3 and type 4 — reldesemtiv was shown to have a calcium-sensitizing effect and to increase skeletal muscle force in response to nerve stimulation.
-It’s also been shown to further improve muscle function when added to SMN-targeting treatments such as Spinraza (nusinersen) in mouse models.
+The therapy has also been shown to further improve muscle function when added to SMN-targeting treatments such as Spinraza (nusinersen) in mouse models.

-In a clinical trial testing the therapy in SMA, reldesemtiv was administered as an oral liquid at doses of 150 or 450 mg twice daily.
+In a clinical trial that tested the therapy in SMA, reldesemtiv was administered as an oral suspension at doses of 150 or 450 mg twice daily.

 Multiple studies that included more than 100 healthy volunteers showed reldesemtiv was generally well tolerated at doses up to 4,000 mg and effectively increased muscle response to nerve stimuli in a dose-dependent manner.

-These promising data prompted the launch of a hypothesis-generating Phase 2 trial (NCT02644668) that evaluated the therapy’s safety, pharmacokinetics (the movement of a compound into, through, and out of the body), and effectiveness against a placebo in 70 people, ages 12 to 72, with SMA types 2, 3, or 4.
+These promising data prompted the launch of a Phase 2 trial (NCT02644668) that evaluated the therapy’s safety, pharmacokinetics (the movement of a compound into, through, and out of the body), and effectiveness against a placebo in 70 people, ages 12 to 72, with SMA types 2, 3, or 4.
+The patients included in the study varied in their mobility status: some could walk independently (ambulatory), while others were unable to walk without assistance (nonambulatory).

-None of the patients, recruited at sites across North America, previously received Biogen’s Spinraza (nusinersen), the first approved DMT for SMA and the only one available at the time.
-They were randomly assigned to receive an oral liquid of either one of two doses of reldesemtiv (150 or 450 mg) or a placebo, taken twice daily for eight weeks (about two months).
+None of the patients, recruited at sites across North America, had previously received Biogen’s Spinraza, the only available DMT for SMA at the time.
+They were randomly assigned to receive one of two doses of an oral suspension of reldesemtiv (150 or 450 mg) or a placebo, taken twice daily for eight weeks (about two months).

 Results showed reldesemtiv led to significant increases in the distance that ambulatory participants could walk in six minutes, a common measure of muscle endurance.
 Measures of the strength of muscles used to breathe also showed significant improvements after eight weeks on reldesemtiv.